mdlincoln/mdlincoln.github.io/_posts/2014-08-25-the-library-is-our-lab.md

 We commune not only with our disciplinary past, there, but also with our living disciplinary present.
 The library *is* our lab.

-In [her letter](http://www.scribd.com/doc/235556221/Cronrath-Steele) announcing the plans to close our neighboring Architecture library, the Dean Patricia Steele quoted from an essay by Ernest Cushing Richardson, librarian at Princeton at the turn of the century, on the medieval library:
+In [her letter](http://www.scribd.com/doc/235556221/Cronrath-Steele) announcing the plans to close our neighboring Architecture library, Dean Patricia Steele quoted from an essay by Ernest Cushing Richardson, librarian at Princeton at the turn of the century, on the medieval library:

->It came to pass, therefore, that a single cathedral or monastery often had as many as half a dozen distinct collections, located at various points in church and cloisters, each intended for a special use; and besides this, there were also, here and there in the cloisters, small reading-desk with one or two books on each for general reading.
+>It came to pass, therefore, that a single cathedral or monastery often had as many as half a dozen distinct collections, located at various points in church and cloisters, each intended for a special use; and besides this, there were also, here and there in the cloisters, small reading-desks with one or two books on each for general reading.
 The whole institution was thus in some sort a library, and to think of the ecclesiastical library as a single collection in a single place is to miss one of its most characteristic features.[^1]

 This seemed an odd quotation in support of the argument for unifying collections in hopes of, in the dean's words, "removing the onus of place dictating work."
 Of course, Richardson's entire argument is that these collections were *inherently* spatial.